Site navigation

 These crashes occur everywhere in the state, so you can expect to have the cameras placed on roads across South East Queensland, up to the Far North and out towards the west and central regions.

-Drivers caught on camera receive a $1,161 fine and 4 demerit points for mobile phone offences and a $1,161 fine and 4 demerit points for each vehicle occupant detected not wearing a seatbelt.
+Drivers caught on camera receive a $1,209 fine and 4 demerit points for mobile phone offences and a $1,209 fine and 4 demerit points for each vehicle occupant detected not wearing a seatbelt.

-1 July vehicle registration and licence fee increases
+1 July vehicle registration and licence fees

-In Queensland, vehicle registration and driver licensing fees are adjusted annually in accordance with applicable government policy.
+In Queensland, vehicle registration and driver licensing fees are generally adjusted annually in accordance with applicable government policy.

 Senior drivers